This example shows how to use Simulink blocks for ROS to send and receive messages from a local ROS network.

 Create a blank ROS message and populate it with the

 Y location for the robot path.
 Then publish the updated ROS message to the ROS network.

 A ROS message is represented as a bus signal in Simulink.
-A bus signal is a bundle of Simulink signals, and can also include other bus signals (see the Simulink Bus Signals (Simulink) example for an overview).
+A bus signal is a bundle of Simulink signals, and can also include other bus signals (see the Explore Simulink Bus Capabilities (Simulink) example for an overview).
 The ROS Blank Message block outputs a Simulink bus signal corresponding to a ROS message.

 Click ROS Toolbox tab in the Library Browser, or type